 Not necessarily.
 It's important to read your FEMA decision letter carefully.
 You may just need to provide additional information or documents to keep your application moving.
-You can always visit a recovery center or call the FEMA Helpline if you have questions or need help with the process.
+You can always visit a Disaster Recovery Center or call the FEMA Helpline if you have questions or need help with the process.